Cruises From Miami By Month:

 The port of Miami is one of the busiest ports in the world and offers 148 different cruise itineraries on 11 cruise lines.
-Cruises departing from Miami in 2013 and 2014 offer an endless array of options to destinations around the world.
+Cruise lines from the Port of Miami in 2014 and 2015 offer an endless array of options to destinations around the world.
 Choose from a 3, 4 or 5 day cruise to the Bahamas, 7 or more days to the Caribbean, South America, travel through the Panama Canal, the Orient, Europe – and even Alaska.
 The destinations and the length of your cruise vacation are up to you.
 There are cruises departing Miami all year but the summer months see a slow down.
 Many ships relocate to Alaska and Europe – but they will all come back to the warmth of Miami in the Fall.

 Eastern Caribbean Cruises departing from Miami are offered on a variety of cruise lines.
 Typical ports include St. Thomas, San Juan, St Maarten and Tortola.
 Eastern Caribbean cruises are offered year round.

-Most ships cruise an alternating itinerary of Eastern and Western Caribbean.
+Most cruise lines from the Port of Miami cruise an alternating itinerary of Eastern and Western Caribbean.
 Typical ports include Key West, Cozumel, Jamaica, Grand Cayman, Belize and Roatan.
 Explore the diversity of the island nations and Central American countries.

 Many Royal Caribbean ships have port in there Private Island of Labadee.
 This paradise has just added many new features and will create unforgettable memories for kids as well as adults.
 Watch the Video below to preview this unique and exotic island.

 There are a variety of shorter cruises from Miami to the Bahamas.
 These 3 and 4 night cruises typically have ports in Nassau, Freeport and Key West.
 Some cruise lines, such as NCL, have their own private island for you to enjoy.